 - Dehydration, severe or

-- Weakened physical condition (due to illness or surgery)—Use with caution.
-May cause side effects to become worse.
+- Weakened physical condition (due to illness or surgery)—May increase risk for more serious side effects.

 - Blood vessel disease or